Almank/it2810-webutvikling-h17-prosjekt-4-group-01/README.md

 It also contains our Readme and .gitignore.
 - `/website` - Contains our src folder and all supporting configurations etc.
     - `e2e` - Contains our end-to-end tests.
-    - `src` - the home of our source code. (and some typescript configs)
+    - `src` - Home of our source code. (and some typescript configs)
-        - `app` - the angular components building our page
+        - `app` - Angular components building our page
+            - `auth` - Authentication component, containing all login/register functionality
+            - `header` - Header/navbar component
+            - `movie-view` - Main view component
+                - `movie-modal` - Modal component
+                - `movie-list` - List component
+                - `movie-grid` - Grid component
+            - `Profile` - Profile component
         - `assets` - all of our assets
         - `environments` - development and production environment variables for building the distribution.